We can help develop an all-encompassing estate plan and multi-jurisdictional will

 We listen to build a complete picture of your individual circumstances, wealth and beneficiaries.

-If you hold assets internationally, are an expat or have lived abroad, there are likely to be complexities when it comes to estate planning.
+If you hold assets internationally, there are likely to be complexities when it comes to estate planning.
 As specialists, we work to identify and mitigate these.

 We offer guidance on multi-generational financial solutions to protect for your assets and preserve your wealth, allowing you to pass it on to your loved ones.

-We work alongside other specialists to provide you with an all-encompassing estate plan and international will.
+We work alongside other specialists to provide you with an all-encompassing estate plan and if needed multiple wills for assets held outside Malaysia.

 Trusts can be a good supplement to a will as they allow you to be specific in how you want your wealth distributed, they are also private, generally avoid probate and may be more tax efficient.
 We can help you decide whether a trust is right for you and establish one accordingly.